Director, Seasonal Forecasting

 Next Week

-With geopotential height anomalies becoming mostly negative across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely turn positive this period (Figure 1).
-With predicted positive pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be negative this period.
+With geopotential height anomalies becoming mostly mixed across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely remain close to neutral this period (Figure 1).
+With predicted weak but positive pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be negative to neutral this period.

 Figure 5.

-Persistent ridging/positive geopotential height anomalies across Greenland will continue to support troughing/negative geopotential height anomalies across the North Atlantic that extend into Central Europe with ridging/positive geopotential height anomalies across Southern and Northern Europe this period (Figure 5).
-This pattern will favor normal to above normal temperatures across Northern and Southern Europe including the UK with normal to below normal temperatures across Central Europe this period (Figure 6).
-Ridging/positive geopotential height anomalies across Greenland will support troughing/negative geopotential height anomalies in Western Russia extending into Western Siberia with ridging/positive geopotential height anomalies Southern Central and East Asia this period (Figure 5).
-This pattern favors widespread normal to above normal temperatures across Central, Eastern and Southern Asia including Afghanistan and Pakistan with normal to below normal temperatures Western Russia and Western Siberia this period (Figure 6).
+Persistent troughing/negative geopotential height anomalies centered south of Greenland and Iceland will support a strong jet and troughing/negative geopotential height anomalies across Northern Europe with ridging/positive geopotential height anomalies across Southern Europe (Figure 5).
+The mostly zonal flow pattern will support widespread normal to above normal temperatures across much of Europe with the biggest exception being the UK this period (Figure 6).
+Persistent ridging/positive geopotential height anomalies will remain centered over Western Asia will support troughing/negative geopotential height anomalies centered in Western Siberia and into Central and East Asia this period (Figure 5).
+This pattern favors widespread normal to above normal temperatures across most of Asia including Pakistan with normal to below normal temperatures Western and Central Siberia and parts of Central and East Asia including Kazakhstan, Mongolia and northern Pakistan this period (Figure 6).

 Figure 6.

-The predicted pattern across North America is ridging/positive geopotential height anomalies centered over the Gulf of Alaska and much of the US with troughing/negative geopotential height anomalies limited to Central Canada this period (Figure 5).
-This pattern will favor normal to above normal temperatures across Western Canada and much of the US with normal to below normal temperatures limited to Alaska, Central and Eastern Canada and the US Northern Plains (Figure 6).
+The predicted pattern across North America is widespread ridging/positive geopotential height anomalies over Hudson Bay with troughing/negative geopotential height anomalies limited to western Alaska and the Southeastern US this period (Figure 5).
+This pattern will favor widespread normal to above normal temperatures across eastern Alaska, much of Canada and the US with normal to below normal temperatures limited to western Alaska, and the Southeastern US (Figure 6).

 Figure 7.

-Troughing will support new rainfall near the Baltics, Siberia, Northeastern Asia, parts of Southeast Asia and the Tibetan Plateau including northern Pakistan with otherwise mostly dry conditions widespread across Europe and Asia and near normal across Afghanistan and Pakistan this week (Figure 7).
-Troughing will support new rainfall across Alaska, Western Canada and the Eastern US with otherwise mostly dry conditions widespread across Canada and the Western US this week (Figure 7).
+Troughing will support new rainfall across the UK, Scandinavia, India, Southwestern and Northeastern China, parts of Southeast Asia and the Tibetan Plateau including northern Pakistan with otherwise mostly dry conditions widespread across Europe and Asia and near normal across Afghanistan and Pakistan this period (Figure 7).
+Troughing will support new rainfall across the Canadian and Northern US Rockies with otherwise mostly dry conditions widespread across Canada and the US this period (Figure 7).

 Mid Term